Kazmirchuk/nats-tcl/JsAPI.md

 - the client-side timeout is the timeout for the underlying `request`
 - the server-side timeout is 10ms shorter than `timeout`, and it is sent in the `expires` JSON field.
 This behaviour is consistent with nats.go

+*Note:* you can specify the `-expires` option explicitly (ms), but this is an advanced use case and normally should not be needed.

-In either case, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
+If a callback is not given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
 If the client-side timeout fires before the server-side timeout, and no messages have been received, the method raises `ErrTimeout`.
 In all other cases the method returns a list with as many messages as currently avaiable, but not more than `batch_size`.

-There is no asynchronous version of this method with `-callback`.
-If you do need multiple open pull requests at the same time, you can issue them in separate coroutines.
+If a callback is given, the call returns immediately.
+When a message is pulled or a timeout fires, the callback will be invoked from the event loop.
+It must have the following signature:<br/>
+**asyncRequestCallback** *timedOut message*

+If less than `batch_size` messages are pulled before the pull request times out, the callback is invoked one last time with `timedOut=1`.

 The client handles status messages 404, 408 and 409 transparently.
 You can see them in the debug log, if needed.